robinrob/rsmithio/_posts/2015-06-04-jekyll-gulp-haml-sass-browsersync.md

 <p>The HAML build task is actually fairly slow compared to the CSS or Javascript processing tasks.
 It can take up to 10 seconds to process all of the HAML in the project.
 This is unacceptable when rebuilding on-the-fly while making changes.</p>

-To avoid slow build times, I use a separate `haml-watch` task that watches the HAML files for changes, then only processes the files that changed.
+To avoid slow build times, I wrote a separate `haml-watch` task that watches the HAML files for changes, then only processes the files that changed.
 The stream is then piped into the code for compiling the HAML, which is contained in the function `hamlBuild()`.
 This stream-piping step makes use of <a href="https://www.npmjs.com/package/stream-combiner2"><span>Stream Combiner 2 NPM package</span>stream-combiner2</a>.
 Below is the code for both HAML tasks:

 <pre><code class="javascript">var haml = require('gulp-ruby-haml')
 var combiner = require('stream-combiner2')